EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 Specific Obligations for Operators

-The use of these systems requires compliance with a strict catalog of obligations:
+Using these systems requires compliance with a strict catalog of obligations:

-• Complete Documentation & Logging: Detailed technical documentation with full traceability of all AI decisions.
+• Complete documentation & logging: Detailed technical documentation with full traceability of all AI decisions.

 Compliance Roadmap for Energy Providers